 We have come a long way since they set foot in the market.
 Machine Learning used to be a fanciful concept from science fiction, but has now become a reality.

 Neural networks paved the way for “deep learning” breakthroughs in Machine Learning.
 While the previous Industrial Revolution has harnessed physical and mechanical power, this new revolution will harness mental and cognitive capacity.
-Many experts in the field believe that Artificial Intelligence is ushering the next “Industrial Revolution”.
+Many experts in the field believe that Artificial Intelligence Technology is ushering the next “Industrial Revolution”.

 Someday, not only manual labor will be replaced by computers, but also intellectual labor.
 But, the question is how exactly is this going to happen?
 Or has it already started?